Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Evaluation

 \subsection{Perpetual view generation}

 We also evaluate the ability of our model to perform perpetual view generation by synthesizing videos of 500 frames, using an \textit{auto-pilot} algorithm to create an online camera trajectory that avoids flying directly into the ground, sky or obstacles such as mountains.
 This algorithm works iteratively in tandem with image generation to control the camera based on heuristics which measure the proportion of sky and of foreground obstacles in the scene.
-See the supplementary for details.
-We generate 500 frames for each of our test sequences and compute their FID-50 over time, as shown in \citefig{fig:plot}.
-Our performance on this metric is robust: even after 500 frames, the FID is lower than that of all the baseline methods over 50 frames. \citefig{fig:plot} also shows the benefit of our proposed Geometric Grounding---when it's omitted, the image quality gradually deteriorates, indicating that drift is an important issue to resolve.
+See the appendix for details.

+We note that this task is exceptionally challenging and completely outside the capabilities of current generative \textbf{and} view synthesis methods.
+To further frame the difficulty, our refinement network has only seen videos of length 5 during training, yet we generate 500 frames for each of our test sequences.
+As shown in \citefig{fig:plot} (right), our FID-50 score over generated frames is remarkably robust: even after 500 frames, the FID is lower than that of all the baseline methods over 50 frames. \citefig{fig:plot} also shows the benefit of our proposed geometric grounding: when it is omitted, the image quality gradually deteriorates, indicating that resolving drift is an important contribution.

-\citefig{fig:longsequence} shows a qualititative example of long sequence generation.
-Despite the challenging problem, our approach retains some aesthetic look of a coastline, generating new islands, rocks, beaches, and waves as it flies through the world.
+\citefig{fig:longsequence} shows a qualitative example of long sequence generation.
+In spite of the intrinsic difficulty of generating frames over large distances, our approach retains something of the aesthetic look of coastline, generating new islands, rocks, beaches, and waves as it flies through the world.
 The auto-pilot algorithm can receive additional inputs (such as a user-specified trajectory or random elements), allowing us to generate diverse videos from a single image.
 Please see the supplementary video for more examples and the full effect of these generated fly-through videos.